 Puppies & Kittens

-The advise for young animals is exactly the same.
-We strongly recommend you ensure your pet is fully vaccinated prior to any type of travel.
-Plus, we strongly recommend young animals should not be transported from the breeder within 10 days of having had their first vaccinations.
+- We strongly recommend you ensure your pet is fully vaccinated prior to any type of travel.

-However, as most Breeders and new owners prefer to transport puppies and kittens at around 8 weeks of age, it is not possible for them to be fully vaccinated.
-In this instance, there will always be an additional risk of a young animal contracting a disease with all forms of travel, including if you go and collect it yourself, because it will encounter new environments, other people and animals that may have come into contact with a micro organism that are still on their body.
-It would be wrong, however, to suggest this risk is larger than it is and it is possible to reduce such a risk with some basic precautions.
+Despite Veterinary and RSPCA advice to the contrary many Breeders and new owners prefer to transport puppies and kittens at around 8-10 weeks of age before they have been fully vaccinated.
+In this instance, there will always be an additional risk of a young animal contracting a disease with all forms of travel, including if you go and collect it yourself, because it will encounter new environments, other people and animals that may have come into contact with a disease.

-Of greatest concern to us, is the period of time directly after a young animal has received its first vaccinations.
-Whilst the incidence of reactions to vaccinations itself is not high, we have found there is a higher incidence of animals falling ill from a range of diseases in the 10 days after.
-This is probably due to additional stress upon their immune system, and additionally, there is some evidence animals that were not themselves fully healthy at the time of receiving a vaccination, may be more likely to be able to transfer the disease they have been vaccinated against to other animals.
+Of great concern to us, is the period of time directly after a young animal has received its first vaccinations.
+Whilst the incidence of reactions to vaccinations itself is not high, we have found there is a higher incidence of animals falling ill from a range of diseases in the first 2 weeks following the first vaccination.
+This may be due to additional stress upon their immune system and may be exacerbated by the fact that it can coincide with being removed from the litter to be transported to a new home.
+Additionally, there is some evidence animals that were not themselves fully healthy at the time of receiving a vaccination, may be more likely to become ill or to be able to transfer diseases they have been vaccinated against to other animals.

-In the event you are aware your new pup or kitten has had a health issue but your breeder is unwilling to keep it for another 2 weeks until it has fully recovered, I would suggest you consider terminating the contract and seek another breeder.
-It is important to note that the breeder does have ongoing responsibilities with respect to the health of your new pet under consumer law and such obligations do require the breeder ensures the animal is in a fit state to travel and this obligation does not stop at a “vet check” when they are being vaccinated.
+In the event you are aware your new pup or kitten has had a health issue but your breeder is unwilling to keep it until it has fully recovered, I would suggest you consider terminating the contract and seek another breeder.
+It is important to note that the breeder does have ongoing responsibilities with respect to the health of your new pet under consumer law even after it has left their care.

 We do take the health of all animals in our care very seriously and endeavour to always have appropriate controls in place to stop or minimise the spread of any disease.
 We believe the incidence of pets contracting an illness during, or around the time of travel with us, is very low and is likely no higher than the normal everyday risk for animals in contact with other animals.
 However, we are not in a position to take responsibility for animals that may contract a disease in a manner outside of our control, which would otherwise be considered a normal risk for any pet in the given circumstances.